Follow your Heart: Challenge Whatever Holds You Back

-In a recent article, Follow your Heart: Dare to Believe it is Possible, I proposed that the common thing that stands between a person and what they want to accomplish in life is often the willingness to dare and the faith to believe that it is possible.
+In my last article, Dare to Follow Your Heart, I proposed that the common thing that stands between a person and what they want to accomplish in life is often the willingness to dare and the faith to believe that it is possible.

 A myth is a misrepresentation of the truth, a false belief or idea.
 Despite the misrepresented and distorted nature of myths, many are widely held in society today.
 Myths are often the result of cultural, social, religious, and family upbringings.
 Therefore, they are ingrained in our psyche and shape the way we live, behave, and make decisions, both at a conscious and/or unconscious level.